matssteinweg/PIXOR/README.md

 ### Requirements

 The project is built using a small set of libraries.
 Post-processing is predominantly performed in numpy with scipy being used for some vectorized operations.
 Shapely is required for the calculation of bounding box IoUs.
-All image modifications are performed using OpenCV while matplotlib is used for plotting of training history and evaluation plots.
+All image modifications are performed using OpenCV while matplotlib is used for plotting training history and evaluation graphs.
 ```
 torch 1.1.0
 shapely